jitterbytes/FreeRTOS_ESP32/1_Tasks/README.md

 Here, all three tasks run **concurrently** (or appear to run **simultaneously**).
 In reality, the FreeRTOS **scheduler** is sitting behind them, time-slicing and quickly switching between tasks.
 To us, it looks like everything is happening at the same time.

-Next, let’s create our own tasks and mess around with them.
+Next, let’s create our own tasks and understand the fundamentals.